Three attempts to restrict abortion shot down in Virginia General Assembly - NewsBreak

 “I’m disappointed that the Democrats wouldn’t consider my bill.
 I think it was a very reasonable attempt to find consensus and start building in a place where a lot of people already agree and that is that you shouldn’t have an abortion when a baby can live outside the mom,” Dunnavant said in an interview after the vote.

 Meredith Harbach, a law professor at the University of Richmond, said Dunnavant’s bill is broadly consistent with federal abortion protections that existed before the Supreme Court reversed course last year.
-However, she said the bill appears to move up Virginia’s timeline for when abortion restrictions kick in.
+However, she said the bill appears to move up Virginia’s timeline for when abortion restrictions kick in.‘Serial sex offender’ from Oregon convicted of exploiting minor in Louisa County

 “She would be bumping up the ability to restrict abortion starting at anywhere between 22 and 24 weeks, so that’s about a month to six weeks earlier than when the restrictions start to kick in right now,” Harbach said.